 Cons:

-- Lacks sunlight, which can impact NPC happiness.
+No sunlight, which can affect NPC happiness.

 3. Treehouse Haven